Son: Jazz great Ellis Marsalis Jr. dead at 85; fought virus

 Marsalis retired from UNO in 2001 but continued performing, particularly at Snug Harbor, a small club that anchored the city’s contemporary jazz scene — frequently backing young promising musicians.

 His melodic style, with running improvisations in the right hand, has been described variously as romantic, contemporary, or simply “Louisiana jazz.”
-He was always on acoustic piano, never electric, and even in interpreting old standards there’s a clear link to the driving bebop chords and rhythms of his early years.
+He’s always on acoustic piano, never electric, and even in interpreting old standards there’s a clear link to the driving bebop chords and rhythms of his early years.

 He founded a record company, ELM, but his recording was limited until his sons became famous.
 After that he joined them and others on mainstream labels and headlined his own releases, many full of his own compositions.

 He often played at the New Orleans Jazz and Heritage Festival.
-And for more than three decades he played two 75-minute sets every Friday night at Snug Harbor until he decided it was exhausting.
+For more than three decades he played two 75-minute sets every Friday night at Snug Harbor until he decided it was exhausting.
 Even then, he still performed on occasion as a special guest.

 On Wednesday night, Ellis III recalled how his father taught him the meaning of integrity before he even knew the word.